breatheco-de/content/src/content/lesson/what-is-css-learn-css.md

 }
 ```

 You could also change the color of a single anchor `<a>`.
 To do that, you must define the ID attribute of the HTML tag defining that particular link `<a id="anchor1">`.
-Once that tag has an ID, then you can go to your style sheet and define a color as follows:
+Once that tag has an ID, then you can go to your style sheet and define the `color` rule as follows:

 ```css
 #anchor1{